 Safe to say this is also a great book for those people who love watching crime shows like Criminal Minds and Hawaii Five-0!

 Throughout the book, Navarro uses simple language to convey his messages and in instances where a jargon must be used, he clearly defines it.
 This makes it easy for the reader to understand these concepts without any background knowledge in behavioural science.

-Another interesting part about the book was how he addresses the gender specific behaviours.
+Another interesting part about the book was how he addresses the gender-specific behaviours.
 For example, men and women behave differently when under stress.
-Not only does he explain these behavioural concepts, he also highlights how to differentiate such behaviour from normal behaviour and how intensity can be a key factor.
+Not only does he explain these behavioural concepts, but he also highlights how to differentiate such behaviour from normal behaviour and how intensity can be a key factor.

 “The problem is that most people spend their lives looking but not truly seeing, or, as Sherlock Holmes, the meticulous English detective, declared to his partner, Dr. Watson, “You see, but you do not observe.”